 - 1. Purchase and Repair Units

-- 2. Combat Move (Powers at War Only)
+- 2. Combat Move (Powers at War only)

-- 3. Conduct Combat (Powers at War Only)
+- 3. Conduct Combat (Powers at War only)

 - 4. Noncombat Move

 - 5. Mobilize New Units

 - 6. Collect Income

-Phase 1: Purchase and Repair Units
+Phase 1: Purchase & Repair Units

 In this phase, you may spend IPCs for additional units to be used in future turns.
-All the units listed in the mobilization zone on the game board are available for purchase.
+All the units listed in the mobilization zone on the game board are available for purchase by all powers, except for China, which has limited purchasing options (see page 10).